bio-miga/miga/manual/intro.md

 ## What is MiGA?

 MiGA is a data management and processing system for microbial genomes and metagenomes.
-Its main aim is to provide a uniform system for genome-based taxonomic classification and diversity studies, but its base can be used for other purposes.
+Its main goal is to provide a uniform system for genome-based taxonomic classification and diversity studies, but its base can be used for other purposes.